Chemical Principle and PDE of Variational Electrodynamics: Introduction

 \subsection{Significance of the problem}

 Schroedinger's equation for the hydrogen atom \cite{Schroe} is a partial differential equation (PDE) defined on an \textit{infinite-dimensional space}.
 On the other hand, physics derives this PDE from a mechanical problem with the Coulomb force, which is an ordinary differential equation (ODE) on a \textit{finite-dimensional} space.
 Here we derive a PDE for the electromagnetic two-body problem of variational electrodynamics \cite{JDE1,Mehra,FeyNobel} starting from a physically sensible \textit{infinite-dimensional problem}.
-To name a few, some reasons our approach had to wait so long were: \begin{itemize} \item By the 1930's there was still no equation of motion for electrodynamics and the equations that came after \cite{JDE1,WheeFey,JMP2009,cinderela} are infinite-dimensional problems in the case of two-body motion. \item The two-body problem of variational electrodynamics \cite{JDE1, cinderela} involves four state-dependent delays of neutral type and four velocity-dependent denominators\cite{WheeFey,cinderela}, a completely different and much harder problem than the Coulomb-mechanical ODE which is often compared to. \item Only after 1962 the no-interaction theorem \cite{no-interaction} exposed the severe limitations of the ODE quantization program. \item Only after the 1970's the differential-delay equations with state-dependent delays started to be researched and understood as infinite-dimensional problems \cite{JDE1,Mallet-Paret1,Mallet-Paret2,JackHale,Nicola2,Dirk} (for an extensive list of references see also \cite{BellenZennaro}). \end{itemize}
+To name a few, some reasons our approach had to wait so long were: \begin{itemize} \item By the 1930s there was still no equation of motion for electrodynamics, and the equations derived later \cite{JDE1,WheeFey,JMP2009,cinderela} are infinite-dimensional problems in the case of two-body motion. \item The critical point conditions for the variational electromagnetic two-body problem \cite{JDE1, cinderela} involve \textit{four} state-dependent delays of neutral type, \textit{four} velocity-dependent denominators\cite{WheeFey,cinderela} and a different partial Lagrangian\cite{JDE1} for each particle.
+It is, therefore, a completely different problem as compared to the Coulomb-mechanical ODE problem of celestial mechanics. \item Only after 1962 the no-interaction theorem \cite{no-interaction} exposed the severe limitations of the ODE quantization program. \item Only after the 1970s the differential-delay equations with state-dependent delays started to be understood as infinite-dimensional problems \cite{JDE1,Mallet-Paret1,Mallet-Paret_bound-layer,JackHale,Nicola2,Dirk} (for an extensive list of references see also \cite{BellenZennaro}). \end{itemize}